jkeizer1/SongSequencer/README.md

 Each sequencer supports a **Transpose** input; the transpose CV value is added to the Pitch CV output.
 This is not quantized.

-At the end of the sequence, Sound Sequencer issues a **Reset output** that can be routed to the Reset input on a sequencer so that sequencers start on time.
+At the end of each sequence, Sound Sequencer issues a **Reset output** that can be routed to the Reset input on the sequencers so that the next sequencer starts on time.

-In addition there is a master Reset Input that sends a Reset to all sequencers configured to receive it as well as resetting Song Sequencer to the first step that is ON (it looks from step 1).
+In addition there is a master Reset Input that resets the internal state of SongSequencer, and sends a reset to the next (first) real sequencer.

 ## Key Features